 Kegel Exercises for Pregnancy

-The pelvic muscles play a very important role in a healthy pregnancy, working to support the weight of the growing and expanding uterus during pregnancy and helping to stretch the region during labor.
-This means the kegel muscles are essentially working overtime during pregnancy and can afterwards become weakened and stretched past their comfortable point once the delivery is over.
+The pelvic muscles play a very important role in a healthy pregnancy, working to support the weight of the growing and expanding uterus during pregnancy and helping stretch the region during labor.
+This means the kegel muscles essentially work overtime during pregnancy and can afterward become weakened and stretched past their comfortable point once the delivery is over.

-Luckily, kegel exercises help to build back their elasticity and strength following child birth, helping to control symptoms of postpartum urinary incontinence and difficulty enjoying sex.
+Luckily, kegel exercises help build back their elasticity and strength following childbirth, helping control symptoms of postpartum urinary incontinence and difficulty enjoying sex.
 Multiple studies have shown that kegel exercises can significantly reduce symptoms of urinary and fecal incontinence in pregnant and postpartum women.
-(5, 6)

-It’s also useful to build the kegel muscles prior to labor, this way they are more powerful at helping to facilitate labor.
-Practicing before labor also improves strength in the perenium, which is the area located between the vagina and rectum that can easily tear during labor.
+It’s also useful to build the kegel muscles prior to labor — this way they are more powerful at helping facilitate labor.
+Practicing before labor also improves strength in the perineum, which is the area located between the vagina and rectum that can easily tear during labor.

 Kegel Exercises for Men

 In addition to practicing basic kegels that require no devices or equipment, some women choose to try pelvic toner devices.
-Most often these devices are used discreetly by women in their own home, and are not commonly used by physicians, because basic kegel exercises have proven to be just as, or even more effective, than devices at targeting the correct muscles.
-(8)
+Most often these devices are used discreetly by women in their own homes and are not commonly used by physicians, because basic kegel exercises have proven to be just as or even more effective than devices at targeting the correct muscles.

-One added benefit of using pelvic devices seems to be that some types offer biofeedback, which tells someone when they are targeting the right muscles or when they are not engaging correctly.
-This type of biofeedback is most often available in electro-stimulation devices, which are the kind used most commonly in doctor’s offices.
+One added benefit of using pelvic devices seems to be that some types offer biofeedback, which relays when you are targeting the right muscles or not engaging correctly.
+This type of biofeedback is most often available in electro-stimulation devices, which are the kind used most commonly in doctor offices.

 Electro-stimulation devices produce a reading of how strong the kegel contractions are and if they are being performed properly, which can show how strength is building as time goes on.
-Electrical devices like this help to send the women positive reinforcement and works using electrodes which are placed on the pelvis region.
+Electrical devices like this help send the women positive reinforcement and work using electrodes that are placed on the pelvis region.